Wasteless

 *4 OUTFITS, 1 REALISED GARMENT

 This was my first project exploring zero waste design methodologies.
-The brief imagined a future where production waste was taxable, meaning huge conglomerates were exploring options that were waste- free.
+The brief imagined a future where production waste was taxable, meaning huge conglomerates exploring options that were waste-free.

-We were designing from drawing to technical flats, utilising Adobe Illustrator patterns, icons and layers to create photorealistic garments.
-Personally, my designs were concieved from pattern first, then the illustrations imagined the assembled garment.
+Designing from drawing to technical flats, utilising Adobe Illustrator patterns, icons and layers to create accurate range plans.
+My designs were developed backwards- from patterns emerged the illustrations of an assembled garment.